LukeSmithxyz/mutt-wizard/README.md

 Be sure to install the following programs:

 - `neomutt` - the email client.
+If you delete a lot of the neomutt-specific settings in the muttrc, you can run vanilla mutt if you want.
 - `offlineimap` - downloads the email.
+Required for installation.
 - `msmtp` - sends your email.
 - `dialog` - is the mutt-wizard interface.
+Required for installation.

 **You must have a GPG public/private key pair as well.** This is what will safely encrypt your passwords.
+Run `gpg --full-gen-key` (or `gpg2 --full-gen-key`) to get one.

+## Install

+Once the repository is in place in `~/.config/mutt/`:

+- Select to add an account.
+This will autogenerate your config files for mutt, offlineimap and msmtp.
+- Run `offlineimap` once (at least a partial sync).
+This will create all the directories you need to finalize installation and will start downloading your mail.
+- Select the option to autodetect mailboxes.
+This will use the directories offlineimap creates to detect your mailboxes and make your mail readable by mutt.

 ### Optional dependencies